nathants/bsv/readme.md

 ## why

-it should be possible to process data at speeds approaching that of sequential io.
+it should be simple and easy to process data at the speed of sequential io.

 ## what

-a simple and efficient [data](https://github.com/nathants/bsv/blob/master/util/load.h) [format](https://github.com/nathants/bsv/blob/master/util/dump.h) for sequentially manipulating chunks of rows of columns while minimizing allocating and copying.
+a simple and efficient [data](https://github.com/nathants/bsv/blob/master/util/load.h) [format](https://github.com/nathants/bsv/blob/master/util/dump.h) for sequentially manipulating chunks of rows of columns while minimizing allocations and copies.

-[cli](https://github.com/nathants/bsv/blob/master/src) utilities based on [shared](https://github.com/nathants/bsv/blob/master/util) code.
+minimal cli [tools](https://github.com/nathants/bsv#utilities) for rapidly composing performant data flow pipelines.

 ## how